Annie-McElroy/note-taker/README.md

 This project is licensed under MIT.
 Please check LICENSE document in repository for more information.

+  ## Credit

+Frontend of application was starter code provided by University of Texas.

   ## Questions

   If you have any questions, feel free to reach me at [GitHub](https://github.com/Annie-McElroy) or via email at [annie.mcelroy8522@gmail.com](annie.mcelroy8522@gmail.com).